YiyangZhang0201/starter-hugo-academic/content/Code and Data/Personal Package/index.md

 This part contains the functions related to converting regression results from Python/Stata to an academic table form.

 ### Stata to Latex
-First, we need to use the pystata package to link the python to STATA.
+First, we need to use the pystata package to link the python to STATA. **This function needs to be run in Notebook Environment.**
 ```{python}
 !pip install pystata